---nosocket makes the socket library unavailable, so that Lua cannot use networking.
+The --nosocket option makes the socket library unavailable, so that Lua cannot use networking.

-The switches --[no-]shell-escape, --[enable]disable]-write18, and --shell-restricted have the same effects as in pdfT $E$ X, and additionally make io.popen(), os.execute, os.exec and os.spawn adhere to the requested option.
+The switches --[no-]shell-escape, --[enable|disable]-write18, and --shell-restricted have the same effects as in pdfTEX, and additionally make io.popen(), os.execute, os.exec and os.spawn adhere to the requested option.

 Next the initialization script is loaded and executed.
-From within the script, the entire commandline is available in the Lua table arg, beginning with arg[0], containing the name of the executable.
-As consequence, the warning about unrecognized option is suppressed.
+From within the script, the entire command line is available in the Lua table arg, beginning with arg[0], containing the name of the executable.
+As consequence warnings about unrecognized options are suppressed.

-Commandline processing happens very early on.
+Command line processing happens very early on.
 So early, in fact, that none of TEX's initializations have taken place yet.
-For that reason, the tables that deal with typesetting, like tex, token, node and pdf, are off-limits during the execution of the startup file (they are nilled).
+For that reason, the tables that deal with typesetting, like tex, token, node and pdf, are off-limits during the execution of the startup file (they are nil'd).
 Special care is taken that texio.write and texio.write_nl function properly, so that you can at least report your actions to the log file when (and if) it eventually becomes opened (note that TEX does not even know its \jobname yet at this point).
-See chapter 7 for more information about the LuaTEX-specific Lua extension tables.
+See chapter ?? for more information about the LuaTEX-specific Lua extension tables.

-Everything you do in the Lua initialization script will remain visible during the rest of the run, with the exception of the aforementioned tex, token, node and pdf tables: those will be initialized to their documented state after the execution of the script.
+Everything you do in the Lua initialization script will remain visible during the rest of the run, with the exception of the T_EX specific libraries like tex, token, node and pdf tables.
+These will be initialized to their documented state after the execution of the script.
 You should not store anything in variables or within tables with these four global names, as they will be overwritten completely.

-We recommend you use the startup file only for your own T_EX -independent initializations (if you need any), to parse the commandline, set values in the texconfig table, and register the callbacks you need.
+We recommend you use the startup file only for your own T_EX -independent initializations (if you need any), to parse the command line, set values in the texconfig table, and register the callbacks you need.

-LuaTEX allows some of the commandline options to be overridden by reading values from the texconfig table at the end of script execution (see the description of the texconfig table later on in this document for more details on which ones exactly).
+LuaTEX allows some of the command line options to be overridden by reading values from the texconfig table at the end of script execution (see the description of the texconfig table later on in this document for more details on which ones exactly).

-Unless the texconfig table tells $LuaT_EX$ not to initialize kpathsea at all (set texconfig.kpse_init to false for that), $LuaT_EX$ acts on some more commandline options after the initialization script is finished: in order to initialize the built-in kpathsea library properly, $LuaT_EX$ needs to know the correct program name to use, and for that it needs to check --progname, or --ini and --fmt, if --progname is missing.
+Unless the texconfig table tells $LuaT_EX$ not to initialize kpathsea at all (set texconfig.kpse_init to false for that), $LuaT_EX$ acts on some more command line options after the initialization script is finished: in order to initialize the built-in kpathsea library properly, $LuaT_EX$ needs to know the correct program name to use, and for that it needs to check --progname, or --ini and --fmt, if --progname is missing.

-2.2 LUA behaviour
+3.2 LUA behaviour

-Luas tonumber function may return values in scientific notation, thereby confusing the T_EX end of things when it is used as the right-hand side of an assignment to a \dimen or \count.
+Luas tostring function (and string.format may return values in scientific notation, thereby confusing the T_EX end of things when it is used as the right-hand side of an assignment to a \dim or \subset

 Loading dynamic Lua libraries will fail if there are two Lua libraries loaded at the same time (which will typically happen on win32, because there is one Lua 5.2 inside LuaT_EX, and another will likely be linked to the dll file of the module itself).
-We plan to fix that later by switching LuaT_EX itself to using de dll version of Lua 5.2 inside LuaT_EX instead of including a static version in the binary.